immabe/NGCF_pytorch/README.md

 * `item_list.txt`
   * Item file.
   * Each line is a triplet (org_id, remap_id) for one item, where org_id and remap_id represent the ID of the item in the original and our datasets, respectively.

-## Acknowledgement

-This research is supported by the National Research Foundation, Singapore under its International Research Centres in Singapore Funding Initiative.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.